 Now, with just a few months left to live, this is basically my last chance to speak out about it.

-So, rather than an exhaustive journalistic exploration, armed to the teeth with citations for my sources, and aimed at educating and persuading — for which I have neither the stamina nor the expertise — the following is simply a collection of bits and pieces that, taken in together, paint a fairly stark and undeniable picture.
+So, rather than an exhaustive journalistic exploration, armed to the teeth with citations for my sources, and aimed at educating and persuading — for which I have neither the stamina nor the expertise — the following is just a glimpse at one example of the problem, something that hits close to home, a fatal hit out on the battlefield, you might even say, with no medic in sight.

-Note the NASDAQ info included in the headline of this article.
+Note the NASDAQ info included in the headline of this article shared by Greg, a fellow ALS patient:

-Here we have a tweet from Brainstorm, the company that developed the NurOwn stem cell treatment, with a link to an announcement that seems at first to be encouraging news: a partnership has been formed with another company, Catalent, for the buildout of NurOwn production facilities.
+Here we have an announcement that seems at first to be encouraging news: a partnership has been formed with another company, Catalent, for the buildout of NurOwn production facilities.

-However, as with Ionis Pharmaceuticals above, included in the announcement is the NASDAQ info for Brainstorm and Catalent, as well as this Safe Harbor Statement, the language of which drives home the fact that getting NurOwn to the people who need it — while someone currently dies of ALS/MND every 90 minutes — is dependent on these companies making profit:
+However, as with Ionis Pharmaceuticals above, included in the announcement is the NASDAQ info for Brainstorm and Catalent, as well as the following Safe Harbor Statement, the language of which drives home the fact that getting NurOwn to the people who need it — while currently someone in the U.S. alone dies of ALS/MND every 90 minutes — is dependent on these companies making profit:

 Statements in this announcement other than historical data and information, including statements regarding future clinical trial enrollment and data, constitute “forward-looking statements” and involve risks and uncertainties that could cause BrainStorm Cell Therapeutics Inc.’s actual results to differ materially from those stated or implied by such forward-looking statements.
 Terms and phrases such as “may”, “should”, “would”, “could”, “will”, “expect”, “likely”, “believe”, “plan”, “estimate”, “predict”, “potential”, and similar terms and phrases are intended to identify these forward-looking statements.
 The potential risks and uncertainties include, without limitation, BrainStorm’s need to raise additional capital, BrainStorm’s ability to continue as a going concern, regulatory approval of BrainStorm’s NurOwn® treatment candidate, the success of BrainStorm’s product development programs and research, regulatory and personnel issues, development of a global market for our services, the ability to secure and maintain research institutions to conduct our clinical trials, the ability to generate significant revenue, the ability of BrainStorm’s NurOwn® treatment candidate to achieve broad acceptance as a treatment option for ALS or other neurodegenerative diseases, BrainStorm’s ability to manufacture and commercialize the NurOwn® treatment candidate, obtaining patents that provide meaningful protection, competition and market developments, BrainStorm’s ability to protect our intellectual property from infringement by third parties, heath reform legislation, demand for our services, currency exchange rates and product liability claims and litigation,; and other factors detailed in BrainStorm’s annual report on Form 10-K and quarterly reports on Form 10-Q available at http://www.sec.gov.
 These factors should be considered carefully, and readers should not place undue reliance on BrainStorm’s forward-looking statements.
 The forward-looking statements contained in this press release are based on the beliefs, expectations and opinions of management as of the date of this press release.
 We do not assume any obligation to update forward-looking statements to reflect actual results or assumptions if circumstances or management’s beliefs, expectations or opinions should change, unless otherwise required by law.
 Although we believe that the expectations reflected in the forward-looking statements are reasonable, we cannot guarantee future results, levels of activity, performance or achievements.